 As far as the outcome of the purpose to help the Leukemia Society all of this group and all of my production people raised quite a bit more money than previous shows.

 Wondering how I was going to make the finale a "star spangled banner" in walked Marvin Hamlisch who within three minutes raised approximately $20,000 extra.
 Marvin became a true friend after this radio broadcast affiliated with WOR Radio.
-May Marvin Hamlisch, RIP...he is one of the most talented songwriters, pianists, performer, in my opinion, forever as well as being kind.
-Also, at that time Joe Franklin was involved with Radio and TV and as "low key" as he seemed he was totally different behind closed doors....he had a sense of humor beyond belief---and truly loved, in those days, restaurant invites from proprietors and ordered the best for his guests, before thinking about himself.
+May Marvin Hamlisch, RIP...he is one of the most talented songwriters, pianists, performers, in my opinion, as well as being kind.

 My union affiliate is "Screen Actors Guild" with whom I was a member for fifteen years.
 Also ASCAP for music under Ivory Pearl Music, along with Eric Rackin who I collaborated with when we became partners.
 I was with different agents for modeling and commercials.
 Ann Wright for commercials and William Morris for film and commercials when Peter Kelly was there.
 Worked with Stewart Cowley as a friend and colleague and knew Gerald Ford (Ford Models Men) because I was a "booker/fashion stylist" in charge of the Men's and Children's Division for the catalogue mentioned above.
 I also studied with various instructors and groups.
 Betty Cashman trained me for commercials and Lee Strasberg taught me determination along with perseverance.
 I had also studied for two years with my voice and drama coach in mentioned professional college L.I.M.
 Plus I took courses at the University of Tennessee and Fairleigh Dickinson University.